alcf-lidar/alcf/docs/_includes/cmd_model.md

 Options
 -------

 - `njobs: <n>`: Number of parallel jobs.
-Default: number of CPU cores.
+Default: number of CPU cores capped to 16.
 - `-r`: Process the input directory recursively.
 - `--track_lon_180`: Expect track longitude between -180 and 180 degrees.
 This option is no longer needed as the conversion is automatically. [deprecated]
 - `override_year: <year>`: Override year in the track.
 Use if comparing observations with a model statistically and the model output does not have a corresponding year available.
 The observation time is converted to the same time relative to the start of the year in the specified year.
 Note that if the original year is a leap year and the override year is not, as a consequence of the above 31 December is mapped to 1 January.
 The output retains the original year as in the track, even though the model data come from the override year.
 Default: `none`.